pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

     To connect to a Dedicated Tier cluster, take the following steps:

-    1. Under **Step 2: Download TiDB Cloud Server CA** in the dialog, click **Download TiDB Server CA** if you need to import the TiDB Cloud server certificate to your client for TLS connection.
+    1. Under **Step 2: Download TiDB Cloud Root CA** in the dialog, click **Download TiDB Server CA** if you need to import the TiDB Cloud server certificate to your client for TLS connection.

     2. Under **Step 3: Connect with a SQL client** in the dialog, click the tab of your preferred connection method, and then connect to your cluster with the connection string.